Ershadh/New-Methodology-for-Multipath-Parameter-Estimation/README.md

 # New-Modeling-Methodology-for-Multipath-Parameter-Estimation
+The code files attached here demonstrates how to extract **Multipath Profiles from Raw Data** and identify clusters using **Cluster Identification Algorithm** based on the published paper > A New Modeling Methodology for Multipath Parameter Estimation in Ultra Wideband Channels
-Multipath Profiles Extraction, Signal Parameter Estimation Strategies The measurement datasets are actual radio measurements obtained from the University of Southern California's [Database](http://ultra.usc.edu/uwb_database/)
+The measurement datasets are *actual radio measurements* obtained from the University of Southern California's [Database](http://ultra.usc.edu/uwb_database/)
 The results presented here showcase the code written for the elicitation of the proposed results.

 ## Multipath Profile Extraction: